Melvin Guillard: BKB

-BKFC
+Bare Knuckle Fighting Championship

 After the four-fight stint in BKB, Guillard made his promotional debut in BKFC against Isaac Vallie-Flagg at Bare Knuckle FC 7 on August 10, 2019.
 He lost the fight via technical knockout due to a hand injury that rendered him unable to continue after the third round.

 In his sophomore bout he faced Scott O'Shaughnessy at Bare Knuckle FC 16 on March 16, 2021.
 He lost the fight via first-minute knockout.

 He then faced Harris Stephenson at Bare Knuckle FC 20 on August 20, 2021.
 He lost the fight via disqualification in the second round due to an illegal blow that was ruled an intentional foul.

 Guillard faced Joe Riggs at BKFC Fight Night: Montana on October 9, 2021.
 He lost the fight via first-minute knockout, incurring significant facial fractures.

 On January 27, 2020, The Association of Boxing Commissions issued a news release concerning Guillard's expected fight at the BKFC: Knucklemania 2 event to take place on Feb 19 2020.
 In the release they stated that Florida Athletic Commission Executive Director Patrick Cunningham had announced that the FAC had denied BKFC’s bout proposal for a matchup between Guillard and Ulysses Diaz due to “serious health concern" with respect to Melvin Guillard.